 The following Tax Q&A provides comprehensive and up to date legal information covering:

 A negligible value claim can be made where an asset has become of negligible value (worth next to nothing).
 It allows the shareholder to claim a capital loss by treating the asset as having been sold and immediately re-acquired at the value specified in the claim (normally zero): see section 24(2) of the Taxation of Chargeable Gains Act 1992 (TCGA 1992).
-It follows that if the claim is to result in a capital loss, a hypothetical disposal of
+It follows that if the claim is to result in a capital loss, a hypothetical disposal of the asset must result in a chargeable gain or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.